GameWisp/GameWisp-Singularity-Examples/README.md

 {
 	event: "event-name",
 	id: "channel identifier",
+	channel: {
+      names: {
+         gamewisp: "GameWisp channel name",
+         twitch: "twitch channel name",
+         youtube: "youtube channel name"
+      },
+      ids: {
+         gamewisp: "gamewisp-singualrity-id",
+         twitch: "12312312q",
+         youtube: "UCiqp4J8asdkssssssssdfae"
+        }
+    }
 	data: {
 		//data for the particular event.
 	}
 }
 ```

+The ```channel``` object contains channel identifying information for GameWisp and any platform the channel may have linked to GameWisp (i.e., Twitch and/or YouTube).

 The ```data``` object contains information pertaining to the event.
 This object is unique for every event type, but contains some common elements that are described as follows: